openstack/taskflow/doc/source/arguments_and_results.rst

     and passed to the |task.revert| method).
-If the provides argument has some items not present in the actual dict returned by the task -- then extra parameters are left undefined: a warning is printed to logs and if use of such parameter is attempted a ``NotFound`` exception is raised.
+If the provides argument has some items not present in the actual dict returned by the task -- then extra parameters are left undefined: a warning is printed to logs and if use of such parameter is attempted a :py:class:`~taskflow.exceptions.NotFound`
+    exception is raised.

 Default provides
 ----------------

-As mentioned above, the default task base class provides nothing, which means task results are not accessible to other tasks in the flow.
+As mentioned above, the default base class provides nothing, which means results are not accessible to other tasks/retrys in the flow.

-The task author can override this and specify default value for provides using ``default_provides`` class variable:
+The author can override this and specify default value for provides using the ``default_provides`` class/instance variable:

 ::